-After the terrorist attacks which caused the collapse of the Twin Towers took place, hundreds of dogs were dispatched to assist in a large search and rescue operation.
+After the terrorist attacks that caused the collapse of the Twin Towers took place, hundreds of dogs were dispatched to assist in a large search and rescue operation.
 Among them was one that was treated to a “Dog’s Best Day,” before she passed away a year later.
 She’ll be remembered forever.

-Bretagne was one year old when she was deployed with her owner and handler, Denise Corliss, to work at Ground Zero with other members of the Cy-Fair Volunteer Fire Department’s K9 Search & Rescue Team from Texas.
+Bretagne was 1 year old when she was deployed with her owner and handler, Denise Corliss, to work at Ground Zero with other members of the Cy-Fair Volunteer Fire Department’s K9 Search & Rescue Team from Texas.
 Bretagne was among the hundreds of dogs that were sent to assist in the rescue operation, and she was the last surviving dog.
 The pair spent two weeks searching through the rubble for survivors.

 The canine was later deployed to help with rescuing people in the wake of Hurricane Katrina and Hurricane Rita.

 She officially retired in 2010, but she still helped the community by visiting elementary schools.
 Her role was to help students with special needs learn to read.